root-cg/100-days-of-python/README.md

 -does not allocate memory when class is created but everytime when objects created it gets allocated..
 - PYPI website for python predefined packages....https://pypi.org/

+functions as input (without parenthesis)
+HIigher order function when function can take argument as a function object state and instances